kitsune21/em-math/README.md

 ## General Game

+### Mobile

+Start handling mobile a bit better.
+Just look at it at least.

 ### Linear vs Shuffle

 Implement linear mode.
 Which will score you fewer points.
 But you also have a little less time.